codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## sforzando
 [concept]
-Musical term, from Italian meaning “ “.
+Musical term, from Italian meaning " ".
 A loud sound suddenly coming to a chokingly abrupt stop.
-It's like the audio version of a “cliffhanger” - which is a story form in itself.
+It's like the audio version of a "cliffhanger" - which is a story form in itself.
 Editors oftem employ this technique when they abruptly pause followign the narrative strands of a text story - which focus on the characters and what's happening with them - and switch to
 Even though this may sort of drop the bottom out from a story that reader was engaging with, it serves to hold their attention and use the suspense of wanting to know what happens next, and utilize that to give them a boost of energy to get through a section of contextual factoids that may be a bit dry, yet necessary to delivering the larger goal of connecting this individual's story to a larger trend, or perhaps the nutgraph.